rhowardliu/CZ4031-Query-Comparison-App/Algorithm.md

 ```

 ##### Generating the Query differences
-By parsing each query dictionary, we identify the differences in key/value pairs and print out all the differences between the 2 SQL queries
+By parsing each query dictionary, we identify the differences in key/value pairs and print out all the differences between the 2 SQL queries.

 ### Printing the differences
 Finally, the algorithm uses basic rule based formatting to print out different statements in the following format: